 The time taken to execute a program is called its Runtime.
 During this time, if any error takes place then it is known as a Runtime Error.
 Unlike compilation errors that happen during program compilation, a runtime error occurs only during the execution of a program.

-Runtime error notifications usually appear in a massage box showing a specific error code that contains the nature of error.
+Runtime error notifications usually appear in a message box showing a specific error code that contains the nature of the error.
 It is very common for the system to slow down considerably prior to a runtime error.

 - Memory Issues

 Sometimes when an engineer loads his/her software with memory leaks or if the system he/she uses has bad memory storage a runtime error generation is very likely.
 There is no solution as the software itself is flawed and as for the system memory issue, the only way out is to increase the memory capacity (if possible).

 In case of a shared environment like in Windows, if a rogue application pokes into your area of work, there is a high probability for a runtime error.
 Furthermore, if a poorly written program is generated in such an environment, it can affect other software as well.
 In such cases, you can shut down all other applications and software and see if the software that generated the error still does so.

 The functionality of any software is largely dependent on the functionality of its associated hardware.
 Thus, if your hardware is damaged and you are still running it then is ready to face a runtime error because the hardware cannot fully support the software anymore.
 Say you are using an older computer or out-dated hard drives, or you recently had an electrical storm, etc. then any of these events can lead to a runtime error while executing your operations.

 - Malicious Virus or AdWare